History of Naples: Parthenope

-Parthenope was founded by Cumae, the earliest Greek city on mainland Italy, at the end of the 8th century BC.
+The city of Parthenope was founded by Cumae, the earliest Greek city on mainland Italy, at the end of the 8th century BC.
 Parthenope was named after the siren in Greek mythology, said to have washed ashore at Megaride, having thrown herself into the sea after she failed to bewitch Ulysses with her song.
 The settlement was built on the Pizzofalcone promontory allowing control of sea traffic in the area.

 Little archaeology for Parthenope has come to light, but a necropolis of the 7th century BC was discovered in via Nicotera.
 A ceramics waste dump dated to the Archaic Age was discovered in via Chiatamone where it had slid from the hill of Pizzofalcone.
 A tuff wall of the 6th c.
 BC was found in via S. Giacomo, near the town hall, which was a part of the port and may have had both boundary and defensive purposes.

 When the colony began to be more frequented due to the abundance and amenity of the places, the Cumaens, worried that their city would be abandoned, decided to «destroy» it.